 - Food: Don’t leave the city without trying the popular Gujarati breakfast – Fafda and Jalebi.
 Locals say that the secret to our Prime Minister Narendra Modi’s fitness is this breakfast.
 Though not exactly a street food place, you should try the ethnic Gujarati food served on biodegradable leaf plates and pottery at rustic Vishala that seeks to create the rural Gujarati village environment.
 If you are a fan of Dal Vadda, try Ambika Dal Vada Centre in Navrangpura

-- Accomodation: MG House for a heritage-laced stay where the local community benefits too
+- Accommodation: MG House for a heritage-laced stay where the local community benefits too

 2. Gandhi Nagar